joeweaver/joeweaver.github.io/index.md

 You can read more details on my [research](/research) page.

+## Working with Me

+I am currently recruiting students; while I do not have existing funding for a student there are always ongoing fudning calls which we can work on together.
+If you are interested in soil restoration and the role microbiology can play, feel free to introduce yourself through my Durham email address at [joseph.e.weaver@durham.ac.uk](mailto:joseph.e.weaver@durham.ac.uk).

 ## Education

 - PhD, Civil Engineering, North Carolina State University (2021)